The Top 10 Most Haunted Places in Colorado

 Built in 1889, those who are wise to paranormal investigations flock to the Hotel Jerome in an attempt to catch a glimpse of the famous ghosts of a boy and girl.
 The young poltergeists are said to wander through the halls, whispering to guests as they pass by.

-It is believed that the young boy drowned in the hotel’s swimming pool years ago.
-It looks like he has never left, as countless reports have come forward claiming to have run-ins with the young ghost.
+It is believed that a young boy drowned in the hotel’s swimming pool years ago.
+But it appears he never left, as countless reports have come forward claiming to have run-ins with the young ghost.

 It is unknown who the girl is, but many believe it is his sister who has long since passed on, as well.
 Whatever the case may be, it doesn’t look like either of them are leaving anytime soon.